techwiz2100/crosvm-bootstrap/scripts/README.md

 Helper python script that can be deployed inside rootfs to create users specified in the json file.
 Configured with [users.json](../default-config/users.json)

+### `configure-host-network.sh`
+Wizard for configuring iptables on the VM host machine.

 ## Support scripts

 ### `configure-iptables.sh`